The Matchmaker Bar | Ireland's Famous Matchmaking Festival

 Hopeful singles at the Matchmaker Bar.

-Oh, and here’s a picure of the spider webs.
+Oh, and here’s a picture of the spider webs.
 (That will make sense after you listen to the podcast)

 A spider web covered in dew is suspended between dried plants in a misty field with trees in the background.